lavelle96/cyclomatic-complexity/README.md

 Other parameters that you might like to test can be done so in the config file such as the repo on which you want to perform the analysis.

-Run a single worker:
+-Run a single worker:
 python worker.py
-Run n workers:
+-Run n workers:
 ./run_n_clients.sh n

-Run a master:
+-Run a master:
 python master.py